Inference

 0g-compute-cli login

 Before using inference services, you need to fund your account.
-For detailed account management, see Account Management.
+For detailed account management, see Account.

 0g-compute-cli deposit --amount 10